-We are committed to providing safe, relief medical care based on this three basic philosophy, (1) Providing safe and high-quality medical care as a patient-centered hospital (2) Contributing to society through the development and practice of new treatments (3) Fostering medical professionals with a sense of mission, responsibility as well as compassion.
+Kyoto University Hospital is committed to providing safe, reliable medical care based on three basic principles relating to its mission as a university hospital to engage in treatment, research, and training: (1) Providing safe and high-quality medical care as a patient-centered hospital; (2) Contributing to society through the development and practice of new treatments; and (3) Fostering medical professionals with a sense of mission, responsibility as well as compassion.

-Susumu Miyamoto, M.D., Ph.D.
+Akifumi Takaori, M.D., Ph.D.

 Director of Kyoto University Hospital